- an agreement or compact, especially an official one.

 - an agreement between the pope and a secular government regarding the regulation of church matters.

-This was a rupture of the concordat, and was so regarded by Napoleon.The Life of Napoleon Bonaparte
+This was a rupture of the Concordat, and was so regarded by Napoleon.The Life of Napoleon Bonaparte

-Since the concordat he nominates the dignitaries of the Church.The Origins of Contemporary France, Volume 1 (of 6)
+Since the Concordat he nominates the dignitaries of the Church.The Origins of Contemporary France, Volume 1 (of 6)

 "agreement between church and state on a mutual matter," 1610s, from French concordat (16c.), from Medieval Latin concordatum, noun use of Latin concordatum, neuter past participle of concordare "to agree," from concors (genitive concordis) "of one mind" (see concord).